Akisako/Akisako/README.md

-## I don't have a single idea what I'm doing
+## Hi there 👋
 ____
+I don't have a single idea what I'm doing

 ### 🌱 Currently learning :
 - C#